nodeloophole/nodeloophole.github.io/content.md

 ##### Assess your Drupal team

 ## Skills Assessment
-* Be honest - internal only
+* Be honest - internal use only
 * Identify your team's strengths and weaknesses
 * Courses, certifications, awards, etc.